uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Use default arguments instead of short circuiting or conditionals
 Default arguments are often cleaner than short circuiting.
-Be aware that if you use them, your function will only provide default values for undefined arguments.
+Be aware that if you use them, your method will only provide default values for undefined arguments.
 Other "falsy" values such as `false` and `nil` will not be replaced by a default value.

 **Bad:**
 ```ruby